Kaira Gong

 Kaira Gong Shi Jia (born 25 July 1981) is a Singaporean singer.
 She sang the theme song for Singapore's National Day Parade in 2006, titled "My Island Home".

 She was previously signed with HIM International Music, and is best known as the protégé of Taiwanese musician David Tao, as well as the label-mate of pop group S.H.E.
 On 25 December 2007, HIM International terminated its contract with Gong's management company.

-Life and career
+Early life and education

 Gong was born and grew up in Singapore.
 She is the number two and the only female child in the family.
 Her father is an engineer while her mother is a housewife.
 She was highly active and rebellious during her childhood days and was involved in a fight with one of her secondary 4 classmates.
 She has loved to sing since her childhood due to the influence of her elder brother but she never thought of becoming a singer.
 She was in the school choir from standard one until standard six.
 She also learned piano for six years.
 She later pursued her studies in English literature and planned to become a primary school teacher.
 Gong studied at Pei Chun Public School, Nanyang Girls' High School, Raffles Junior College, and the National University of Singapore.